viaacode/documentation-jekyll/docs/instroom/sip_specification/sip_structure/4_structure_bag.md

 - The `manifest-md5.txt` file MUST list all files contained in the bag.
 - The `manifest-md5.txt` file MUST NOT list any directories.
 - The `manifest-md5.txt` file MUST NOT list any files outside of the bag.
-- Each line of the `manifest-md5.txt` file MUST be of the form *checksum filepath*, where *filepath* is the pathname of a file relative to the bag-lelvel directory, and *checksum* is a hex-encoded checksum calculated by the MD5 message-digest algorithm.
+- Each line of the `manifest-md5.txt` file MUST be of the form *checksum filepath*, where *filepath* is the pathname of a file relative to the bag-level directory, and *checksum* is a hex-encoded checksum calculated by the MD5 message-digest algorithm.
 - The slash ('/') character MUST be used as a path separator in *filepath*.
 - One or more linear whitespace characters (spaces or tabs) MUST separate each *checksum* from each *filepath*.
 - Each line of the `manifest-md5.txt` file MUST be terminated with an LF, a CR or a CRLF.